-The plaintiff, Brandon Smith, filed the two count second amended complaint on June 13, 2016.
-The plaintiff asserts one claim of professional negligence against each defendant; count one is against BL Companies, Inc. (BL Co.), and count two is against James Fielding.1
+The plaintiff, Gregg Fisk, filed the two count second amended complaint on June 13, 2016.
+The plaintiff asserts one claim of professional negligence against each defendant; count one is against BL Companies, Inc. (BL Co.), and count two is against James Fielding.

 The plaintiff alleges the following facts.
-On September 17, 2011, the plaintiff fell off a retaining wall and sustained injuries.
+On August 27, 2011, the plaintiff fell off a retaining wall and sustained injuries.
 The drop from the retaining wall was between five and six feet, and there was no protective fence in place.
 BL Co., a firm of design engineers, negligently surveyed the area around the retaining wall.
-Furthermore, the landscape architect and project manager for this retaining wall, Fielding, submitted an unsafe design that was not in accordance with requirements established by the Department of Transportation and the Town of Redding Zoning Regulation.
+Furthermore, the landscape architect and project manager for this retaining wall, Fielding, submitted an unsafe design that was not in accordance with requirements established by the Department of Transportation and the town of Redding Zoning Regulation.
 The construction and design of the retaining wall was unsafe and constituted a fall hazard.

-On October 17, 2016, the defendants filed a motion for summary judgment on the ground that due to a judgment on the merits rendered in a prior action, Smith v.
-Redding, Superior Court, judicial district of Fairfield, Docket No. 12-6024402-S (December 5, 2014) (Radcliffe, J.) (59 Conn.
-L. Rptr.
-408) (Smith I), the plaintiff's claims are barred by res judicata.
-The motion is accompanied by a memorandum of law and several exhibits: the trial court's decision from Smith I, granting BL Co.'s motion for summary judgment; the affidavit of Derek A. Kohl, principal with BL Co.; a copy of the judgment file from Smith I; the plaintiff's motion for leave to amend his complaint and the amended complaint filed in Smith I, dated July 24, 2014; the withdrawal of the plaintiff's appeal from the trial court, on July 21, 2015; the verdict form from Smith I, finding in favor of the Town of Redding; and the plaintiff's motion for leave to amend his complaint, filed on June 13, 2016, as well as the complaint filed in the present action.
+On October 17, 2016, the defendants filed a motion for summary judgment on the ground that due to a judgment on the merits rendered in a prior action, Fisk v.
+Redding, Superior Court, judicial district of Fairfield, Docket No. 12-6027299-S (December 5, 2014) (Radcliffe, J.) (Fisk I), the plaintiff's claims are barred by res judicata.
+The motion is accompanied by a memorandum of law and several exhibits: the trial court's decision from Fisk I, granting BL Co.'s motion for summary judgment; the affidavit of Derek A. Kohl, principal with BL Co.; a copy of the judgment file from Fisk I; the plaintiff's motion for leave to amend his complaint and the amended complaint filed in Fisk I, dated July 24, 2014; Fisk v.
+Redding, 164 Conn.
+App.
+647, 138 A.3d 410 (2016) (affirming Fisk I); the verdict form from Fisk I, finding in favor of the town of Redding; and the plaintiff's motion for leave to amend his complaint, filed on June 13, 2016, as well as the complaint filed in the present action.
 The plaintiff filed a memorandum of law in opposition on November 15, 2016.
 The defendants responded with a memorandum of law on November 23, 2016.
-The plaintiff then filed a rebuttal on December 1, 2016.
-The parties were heard at short calendar on December 5, 2016.
+The plaintiff then filed a rebuttal on December 1, 2016, which is accompanied by the transcript from the oral argument before the Appellate Court in Fisk I. The parties were heard at short calendar on December 5, 2016.